isb-cgc/readthedocs/docs/source/sections/BigQuery/BigQueryTableSearchUI.rst

 ISB-CGC BigQuery Table Search
 ******************************

-The ISB-CGC BigQuery Table Search user interface (**URL**) is a discovery tool that allows users to explore and search for ISB-CGC hosted BigQuery tables.
+The ISB-CGC BigQuery Table Search UI (**URL**) is a discovery tool that allows users to explore and search for ISB-CGC hosted BigQuery tables.
 The BigQuery Table Search UI can be accessed directly from the ISB-CGC homepage (`<https://isb-cgc.org/>`_) as shown in the image below.

 **Note**: Users are not required to have a Google Cloud Platform (GCP) project  or an account to learn more about the tables hosted by ISB-CGC.